-Alternative O impacts similar percentages of agricultural land as Alternative M. However, it impacts the least amount of row crop agricultural land.
-Due to these lower row crop impacts, this alternative causes the smallest loss of agricultural income at \$703,000-\$1,037,000.
+Alternative O impacts similar percentages of agricultural land as Alternative M. However, it impacts the least amount of row crop agricultural land aside from Alternative R. Due to these lower row crop impacts, this alternative causes one of the smallest losses of agricultural income at \$703,000 to \$1,037,000.